NewestUser/faceit-assignment/README.md

 - I have omitted stuff like connection pooling, connection timeouts etc...
 - Logging and error handling can be greatly improved.
 - I haven't introduce another layer between HTTP Handles and Database interactions.

-### TODO

-- Health Check
+- Health Check.
-- Paging API with filtering
+- Paging API with filtering.
-- Fine tuning kafka
+- Fine tuning kafka.
+- Connection pooling and properly closing db sessions.

 ### Getting started

 The application uses:
 - Mongo as a persistence layer
 - Kafka for messaging

+**IMPORTANT:** I have come across a cross compilation issue with the package `github.com/confluentinc/confluent-kafka-go/kafka`
+This issue manifest particularly when building the project inside a Docker container.
+I haven't had time to fix it but you can see here [issues 119](https://github.com/confluentinc/confluent-kafka-go/issues/119) that it is still open.
+Depending on the OS you are running you might experience docker build issues.

 #### Build and run tests
 Note that the tests are **End 2 End**.
 The application will be started in order to run the test.